Almirante-Ming/lychee/README.md

 ```bash
 python app.py
 ```
-The app will automatically detect if GUI is available and launch the graphical interface.
+The app will launch in  the command line interface.

-### CLI Mode
-If GUI is not available, the app automatically falls back to CLI mode with an interactive menu:

 ```bash
 python app.py